Satyagraha movement in Goa: Background

 After India gained independence in August 1947, the movement for the liberation of the French and Portuguese pockets on the subcontinent grew.
 The Portuguese however ignored the demands for independence from both Indians and Goans, continuing to hold onto their colonies despite the growing decolonization movements.
 In February 1950, the Government of India suggested holding a referendum under United Nations supervision to decide the future of these Portuguese territories, but Portugal rejected the idea of transferring sovereignty.
 This created a tense struggle between Lisbon and New Delhi.

 The Satyagraha movement in Goa, which began in 1946, continued intermittently until India became independent.
 The hopes for a peaceful settlement were vanished when Goan nationalists came to know of the Portuguese reply to India's first aide memoire.

 In 1953, the desire for liberation grew, and a number of small, scattered nationalist organizations came together, forming the Goa action committee.
 The committee became the coordinating body for the various nationalist groups and began to prepare for a larger campaign aimed at achieving freedom.

+Following the success of the annexation of Dadra and Nagar Haveli in August 1954, the Gandhian Goan freedom fighters in Bombay announced the satyagraha movement from 15 August 1954.

 Movement struggle

 August 15, 1954

-On August 15, 1954, a group of 100 Goan satyagrahis, organized by the Goan national congress, began crossing the border into Goa from India to launch their campaign for liberation.
-The Indian police tried to prevent the movement, searching the volunteers for weapons.
-Two volunteer parties, numbering 19 and 13, were arrested after entering Portuguese territory.
+With support from the Praja Socialist Party, arrangements were all made when Prime Minister Nehru declared that Indians would not be permitted to join the march, fearing that Pakistani satyagrahis would then march to Jammu and Kashmir (state).

+Peter Alvares, a prominent member of the Praja Socialist Party assembled three groups of about 15 Goan satyagrahis each.
+The leader of each group carried the Indian tricolour.

+The first group was led by Alfred Alfonso and marched from Siroda to Tiracol Fort.
+The Portuguese garrison-in-charge, José António Álvares, from Chinchinim, ordered his men to abandon the fort and was later imprisoned for three and a half years.

+Mark Fernandes led another group from Banda, Maharashtra to Patradevi.

+The third group was led by Anthony D'Souza from Majali-Karwar to the Polem border post.

+While all satyagrahis were arrested, only 46 were imprisoned for one to eight years.
+Anthony D'Souza, however, was sentenced to 28 years of imprisonment.